RgbTrouw/Qs-Messenger/README.md

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

-The proeminent element of the program is the FriendsList Object / Widget.
+After login, the proeminent element of the program is the FriendsList Object / Widget.
 It consists of "group" objects (+group "header") and subsequent "peer" objects, enclosed as QList.
 These are accessed in the form of FriendsList.groups.at(n).peers.at(n) along with their values and objects.

 This design allows easy addition of other features to the peers list.